ZhongkuiMa/torchvnnlib/README.md

 # TorchVNNLIB: Convert VNN-LIB to PyTorch Tensors

-[**VNN-LIB**](https://www.vnnlib.org/) is the global standard for neural network verification benchmarks.
-It powers [**VNN-COMP (International Verification of Neural Networks Competition)**](https://www.aiverification.org/2025/) and is widely adopted by researchers worldwide.
+[VNN-LIB](https://www.vnnlib.org/) is the global standard for neural network verification benchmarks.
+It powers [VNN-COMP (International Verification of Neural Networks Competition)](https://www.aiverification.org/2025/) and is widely adopted by researchers worldwide.
+It is [Lisp-style](https://lisp-lang.org/style-guide/) and is consistent with the [SMT-LIB](https://smt-lib.org/) format.
+The VNN-LIB format is a text file with the `.vnnlib` extension.
+It contains a set of constraints that define the properties of the neural network.

 However, `.vnnlib` files can be inefficient to load, and cumbersome to integrate into modern tensor-based computation frameworks.
 We need a better way to handle these files and take it as the input and output of the verification tools.

 **torchvnnlib**—a blazing-fast, AST-based, lightweight library designed to seamlessly convert `.vnnlib` specifications into PyTorch tensors.
 Whether you're verifying safety properties, robustness constraints, or any other neural network property, **torchvnnlib** accelerates your workflow, making benchmark handling effortless and computation-ready.

 ## Why Choose torchvnnlib? 🔥

-PyTorch is the backbone of many modern verification tools.
+[PyTorch](https://pytorch.org/) is the backbone of many modern verification tools.
 But raw `.vnnlib` files present significant hurdles:

 - **Slow to parse** – `.vnnlib` files aren't designed for high-speed processing.
 - **Inefficient for tensor operations** – Traditional representations lack the optimized structure required for tensor operation with GPU acceleration.